wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | --------- | ------------------------ |
 | Completed | Transaction is Completed |
 | Cancelled | Transaction is Cancelled |

+## Trustpay

+Unfortunatley it is not possible to test with Trustpay.
+However, you will still be able to place live test transactions (e.g. 0,01 EUR amounts) to be visible in your [MultiSafepay Control](https://merchant.multisafepay.com/)

 ## Trustly